n8henrie/jupyter-black/README.md

 ```

 This will load the extension using your defaults from `pyproject.toml` if
 available, or use the `black` defaults.
+Please note that this defaults to
+`lab=False` and so will only work in a notebook.
+For now, lab users need to
+use the recommended (configurable) loading approach above (though I may
+change the default at some point).

 ### Development Setup